 Bit Position Function Value Meaning

 0 Interrupt pending 1 Set if interrupt is pending (issued, but not acknowledged by an AIO instruction).

-l

 1,2 Device condition Describes the current device condition as follows:

 00 Device "ready".

 01 Device "not operational".

 10 Device "unavailable" (reserved by other controller).

 11 Device "busy".

 3 Mode 1 Always set to automatic mode.

 4 Unusual end 1 Set if previous controller operation terminated with "unusual end".

-5,6 Controller condition Describes the current controller condition as follows:
+5, 6 Controller condition Describes the current controller condition as follows:

 00 Controller "ready".

 01 Controller "not operational".

 10 Not applicable.

 11 Controller "busy".

-7 Reserved 0 Always zero.
+7 Reserved 0 This bit is currently zero; however, it may be used in future enhancements.